• Skip to primary navigation

 • Mix together until light and fluffy (4 to 5 minutes).
 Scape the sides and bottom of the bowl as needed.

-I have a friend that uses cottage cheese to make this cake, and she swears no one can tell the difference.
+I have a friend who uses cottage cheese to make this cake, and she swears no one can tell the difference.
 But I have never tried her method.

 collage showing how to finish recipe.